open-contracting/standard/standard/docs/en/schema/identifiers.md

 1. Identify the best **internal identifier** recorded against the contracting processes being disclosed;
 2. Register an `ocid` prefix to prepend to this internal identifier.

-In some cases, you may need to consider changes to existing systems to ensure that different systems handling information about your contracting processes have a common internal identifier to draw upon.
+In some cases, you might need to consider changes to existing systems to ensure that different systems handling information about your contracting processes have a common internal identifier to draw upon.

 <div class="example hint" markdown=1>